ENSpunks/Timeland/ReadMe.md

 ##### **Causal Relativity Postulates**:

 1. All quantized energy is embedded in a three-dimensional space.
-2. Massless quanta, or photons,  propagate outward from quantized mass creating an intrinsic casual sphere.
+2. Massless quanta, or photons, propagate outward from quantized mass creating an intrinsic causal sphere.
-3. Mass curves 3D space which propagates outward from mass creating an intrinsic casual sphere.
+3. Mass curves 3D space which propagates outward from mass creating an intrinsic causal sphere.
 4. The laws of physics are the same in all inertial frames of reference.

-Causal Relativity introduces **Casual Geometry** a framework without a time dimension.
+Causal Relativity introduces **Causal Geometry**, a framework without a time dimension.

 ---

 #### **Causal Spheres**

-Where Spacetime Geometry had lightcones, Causal Geometry presents 3 causal spheres Mass, Light, and Gravity which interact and create intrinsic causal spatial coordinates relative to itself, other spheres, and 3D space.
+Where Spacetime Geometry had lightcones, Causal Geometry presents 3 causal spheres: Mass, Light, and Gravity which interact and create intrinsic causal spatial coordinates relative to itself, other spheres, and 3D space.

-The simplicity of the the 3 Spheres results in an intuitive set of geometrical shapes, like Feynman diagram's for relativistic effects, where the spatial coordinates relative to the 3 Spheres can be referred to in temporal terms, generally as:
+The simplicity of the 3 Spheres results in an intuitive set of geometrical shapes, like Feynman diagrams for relativistic effects, where the spatial coordinates relative to the 3 Spheres can be referred to in temporal terms, generally as:

 - **Mass Cores:** FutureSpace or quantized mass.